BIVROST/360PlayerWindows/README-OSVR.md

 #.
 Restart your computer

-**Video upside down, half frame visible on top, other on bottom or similar distortions**
+**Video is upside down, half frame visible on top, other on bottom or similar distortions**

 Try other screen orientations of OSVR in windows Display Settings

-**No display on OSVR headset, but video is playing in the 360Player window**
+**No display on OSVR headset, but the video is playing in the 360Player window**
 Available solutions:

 #.
-Disconnect power and USB from the OSVR Belt Box, wait a few seconds and connect it again.
+Disconnect power and the USB from the OSVR Belt Box, wait a few seconds and connect it again.
 #.
 Run: Start menu -> All programs -> OSVR -> Disable direct mode
 #.
 Restart your computer

+dupa x dupa